neg-0/dod-fitness/backend_docs/data_model.md

 # DoD Fitness App Backend Service - Data Model

 This document outlines the core data entities and their relationships for the DoD Fitness App Backend Service.
-The data model is designed to support the app's key features while maintaining flexibility for future enhancements.
+The data model is designed to support the app's key features while maintaining flexibility for future enhancements and aligning with our OpenAPI specifications.

 ## Core Entities